phu2007vis/Text_Detection_Generation/README.md

 - count: total images
 - background_dir: image backgound dir
 - backgound_polgons: define the region the the text do not out side
+- put the fonts used for generate in phuoc_fonts dir ( randomly choice)

 # Viusalization: python visaualize.py to assert the output format is correct